She/her

 About me

-I have spent most of my working life as a professional writer before training as a therapist, and I bring a creative approach to everything I do.
-Having been through a lot of life changes and had a lot of therapy myself, I believe in doing all I can to help make this available to others.
 I was volunteering at a domestic abuse charity in Brighton and saw first-hand the long waiting lists for therapy and the impact this has on people.
-This inspired me to train as a therapist myself.
+This inspired me to train as a therapist myself and to help make therapy available in the community.

 I trained in person-centred therapeutic counselling at Haulm, having previously completed courses at City Lit in London and Varndean College in Brighton.
 I have also worked as a therapist at Release Counselling for Women and as a helpline volunteer at Rise.
-I have particular interest/experience in working with women, emotional/domestic abuse, disenfranchised grief and living loss.
-In my spare time, I can usually be found reading, cooking, chasing after my dog, or occasionally horizontal in front of Netflix.
+I have particular interest/experience in working with women and issues relating to fertility, disenfranchised grief and living loss.
+I have experience working with issues relating to domestic and emotional abuse.
+I have an interest in creative/writing therapy.

 Qualifications and experience